-Despite OutdoorLads activity program being limited from March 2020 to March 2021, we received 56 new leader applications.
-19 new leaders were even approved (even during pandemic).
+Despite OutdoorLads activity programme being limited from March 2020 to March 2021, we received 56 new leader applications.
+19 new leaders were even approved (even during the pandemic).

-In the lead up the restarting our events in the Spring of 2021, we ran four first aid courses to support leaders.
+In the lead up to restarting our events in the Spring of 2021, we ran four first aid courses to support leaders.